RezaMansouri70/ShopMicroserviceSample/ReadMe.md

+For See How To Run And More Information Pelase See The Article

+<h2> <a href="https://medium.com/@rezamansouri/implementing-microservice-architecture-in-net-part-1-project-overview-2d94b79607e3" target="_blank" > Implementing Microservice Architecture In .NET </a>  </h2>

 <b>For Run On Docker</b><br>
 Run All Services On Docker Use Docker Compose Up Command In  Root Project That Has docker-compose.yml File
 <br>